Bangalore isn’t struggling because it’s growing too fast.

 The Bangalore Satellite Town Ring Road (STRR) is a 280 km+ access-controlled ring road encircling Bangalore.
 It connects key satellite towns such as Sarjapur, Doddaballapur, Hoskote, and Devanahalli, among others.
 The project links 12 satellite towns and over 330 villages, enabling smoother movement of long-distance and commercial traffic while significantly reducing pressure on the city’s arterial roads.
+This road is set to become a major urban corridor, driving economic growth and industrial development in the peripheries of Bangalore.
+The project is expected to be fully completed by 2026-2027.

 Key Highlights of STRR Bangalore: